Emerson-02/Emerson-02/README.md

 - 👋 Hi, I’m @Emerson-02
 - 👨‍💻 I'm a Computer Science student at the Federal University of Rio Grande do Sul, Brazil
-- 👀 I’m interested in Web Development, Game Development and Machine Learning
+- 👀 I’m interested in Game Development and Machine Learning
 - 🤩 I like to talk about Anime, Games and The World of Technology
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on projects that use C#